Pedro-Campelo/OverTheWire-Bandit/README.md

 ## Project Overview

-This repository documents my progress and experience through the **OverTheWire Bandit** Linux wargame.
+This repository documents my progress through the **OverTheWire Bandit** Linux wargame.

-Rather than simply recording the passwords for each level, I explain the process I followed, the Linux commands I used, and what I learned while solving each challenge.
+Rather than simply recording the passwords for each level, I explain my approach, the Linux commands I used, the challenges I encountered, and the concepts I learned while solving each level.

----

-Each level contains:
+### Each level includes:

 - Objective
 - My approach
 - Commands used
-- Explanation of the solution
-- What I learned
+- Solution explanation
+- Key takeaways

 ---